maxvfischer/DIY-CNC-machine/README.md

 ![attach_endstoppers_z_axis_18](./images/build/frame/attach_endstoppers_z_axis_18.jpg)

-The cables were strapped around the M8 screw keeping the Z motor mount attached to the carriage, using a cable tie.
+The wires were strapped around the M8 screw keeping the Z motor mount attached to the carriage, using a cable tie (**O11**).

-Finally, the open end of the cables were marked using tape and a penn, indicating which end-stop the cables belonged to.
+Finally, the open end of the wires were marked using tape and a penn, indicating which end-stop the cables belonged to.

 ![attach_endstoppers_z_axis_19](./images/build/frame/attach_endstoppers_z_axis_19.jpg)